Citric acid: Cosmetics, pharmaceuticals, dietary supplements, and foods

 Citric acid is used as an acidulant in creams, gels, and liquids.
 Used in foods and dietary supplements, it may be classified as a processing aid if it was added for a technical or functional effect (e.g. acidulent, chelator, viscosifier, etc.).
 If it is still present in insignificant amounts, and the technical or functional effect is no longer present, it may be exempt from labeling <21 CFR §101.100(c)>.

 Citric acid is an alpha hydroxy acid and is an active ingredient in chemical skin peels.

 Citric acid is commonly used as a buffer to increase the solubility of brown heroin.

 Citric acid is used as one of the active ingredients in the production of facial tissues with antiviral properties.

 Other uses

 The buffering properties of citrates are used to control pH in household cleaners and pharmaceuticals.

 Citric acid is used as an odorless alternative to white vinegar for fabric dyeing with acid dyes.
+It can enhance the mordanting process, crosslinking fabrics and dyes through an esterification reaction.

 Sodium citrate is a component of Benedict's reagent, used for both qualitative and quantitative identification of reducing sugars.

 Citric acid can be used as an alternative to nitric acid in passivation of stainless steel.

 Citric acid can be used as a lower-odor stop bath as part of the process for developing photographic film.
 Photographic developers are alkaline, so a mild acid is used to neutralize and stop their action quickly, but commonly used acetic acid leaves a strong vinegar odor in the darkroom.